microsoft/autogen/python/packages/autogen-core/docs/src/cookbook/termination-with-intervention.md

         return self.termination_value is not None
 ```

-Finally, we add this handler to the runtime and use it to detect termination and cease running the `process_next` loop once it has encountered termination.
+Finally, we add this handler to the runtime and use it to detect termination and stop the runtime when the termination message is received.

 ```python
 async def main() -> None: